project-clara/project-clara/.github/CONTRIBUTING.md

-#Contributing to Propelling
+#Contributing to Project-Clara

-We would love for you to contribute to Propelling and help make it even better than it is today!
+We would love for you to contribute to Project-Clara and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Issues and Bugs](#issue)